dagiteferi/ai-portfolio-platform/Docs/backend_rag_document.md

 ### `ai_core/knowledge/` - Your Knowledge Base

-This directory handles the loading, processing, and embedding of your portfolio's knowledge base, which is critical for the RAG system's effectiveness.
+This directory handles the loading, processing, and embedding of my portfolio's knowledge base, which is critical for the RAG system's effectiveness.

 ### `ai_core/knowledge/static_loader.py`